ahhurlbert/aviandietdb/README.md

 Like the `dietSummary()` function you can filter results just to particular seasons, regions, years, or types of diet data.

-The one additional argument is `larvaOnly`, which if TRUE, only returns records in which the specified prey taxon was consumed in larval form.
+There are two additional argument not present in `dietSummary()`.
+One is `larvaOnly`, which if TRUE, only returns records in which the specified prey taxon was consumed in larval form.
 If FALSE, records for any life stage are returned.
 This is most relevant for Lepidoptera and a few other insect groups, where one wants to single out the importance of caterpillars or other larvae.

+This returns a summary at the level of individual studies, in which a single bird species might be listed multiple times because analyses were carried out in different, seasons, regions, years, etc.

 ``` r
 caterpillars = dietSummaryByPrey("Lepidoptera", preyLevel = "Order", dietType = "Items", larvaOnly = TRUE)